Refinancing For Home Improvements: A Guide

 A cash-out refinance isn’t the only way to get funds for home renovations, but it’s likely to be easiest on your budget.
 Home equity loans, personal loans and credit card debt add extra payments and more interest.

 With a cash-out refinance, you’ll maintain a single mortgage payment that may not be much higher than the one you have now.

 Low Interest Rates

 Some people turn to credit cards or personal loans to bankroll home improvements, but those options come with higher interest rates, sometimes in the double-digit range.
 When you refinance your mortgage, you can borrow money at a much lower interest rate.
 In today’s market, that’s typically around 3.5% – 4.5%.

 You May Get A Tax Deduction

 Mortgage interest is usually tax-deductible, but the interest on many other types of debt is not.
 Depending on where you live and the tax rules that apply to you, the interest you pay on your mortgage can be deducted.
-Check with a tax professional to see how this applies to you.
+Check with a tax professional to see how this applies to you and check out this article on refinance tax deductions.

 Things To Know About Doing A Cash-Out Refinance

 The Amount You Borrow Depends On Your Equity

 Lenders typically require you to maintain 15% – 20% equity in your home after a cash-out refinance.
 This can limit the amount you can access for home improvements.

 If you had huge renovation aspirations, or if your appraisal comes back lower than you thought it would, you could be forced to find additional funding sources.

 You’ll Get Different Loan Terms

 Like any refinance, a cash-out refinance changes the terms of your loan.
 You’ll get a new loan with an updated interest rate, and your payment will change to reflect the change in your loan.

 This could mean a larger payment, but not always.
 For example, if you’re resetting your term to 30 years, or if you’re getting a lower interest rate, your payment won’t necessarily go up.